Strasburg Rail Road

 Best Angles for Photos & What Railfans Enjoy Most

-1. East Strasburg Station Platform: Morning sun illuminates locomotives broadside as they billow steam beneath the wooden train shed.
+East Strasburg Station Platform — Morning sun illuminates locomotives broadside as they build steam beneath the train shed.
+A 50mm lens captures the full scene; switch to 70–200mm for driver detail and exhaust close-ups.

 Historical or Cultural Relevance